naturalcandy/blogng/content/Blog/fourth_post/index.md

 There are many existing libraries that make it easy to compute graph algorithms.
 Why does GraphBLAS matter?

 1. **Efficiency in Sparse Graphs**
     - GraphBLAS defines operations over sparse matrixes and vectors, focusing only on existing edges.
-In most real scenarios, the graphs we end deal with are sparse.
+In most real world scenarios, the graphs we end up dealing with are sparse.
 GraphBLAS is specialized to handle such datastructures.
 2. **Potentials for Parallelism**
     - Matrix operations are inherently parallelizable.
 GraphBLAS's use of matrix-vector multiplication opens up possibilities for parallel processing, potentially leading to faster computations on multi-core processors.
 3. **Flexibility in Algorithm Design**